 Keep a written or digital log so nothing is overlooked.
 Set calendar reminders to stay on track throughout the year.

-This regular attention ensures your Boulder fire preparation efforts remain effective, even if fire season arrives earlier than expected.
+Regular attention ensures your Boulder fire preparation efforts remain effective, even if fire season arrives earlier than expected.

 Step 11: Document Everything for Recovery